 The benefits of yoga are seemingly endless.

 As it turns out, yoga activities make great interoception activities for kids.
-This is because yoga has been proven to reduce stress, improve emotional wellbeing and improves awareness.
+This is because yoga has been proven to reduce stress, improve emotional well-being, and improve awareness.
+Yoga is also great for sensory seekers, and you can find the best yoga poses for seekers here.

 I actually spoke to a yoga instructor once who told me it’s not uncommon for people to cry during their first yoga class because it’s such a great stress reliever.

-You can try out this fun and easy animal yoga poses any time.
+You can try out these fun and easy yoga poses at any time.
 No prep required!

 5. Map Your Feelings